AdobeDocs/campaign.en/help/v8/dev/forms.md

 ---
 title: Campaign input forms
 description: Learn how to customize input forms
-feature: Web Forms
+feature: Web Forms, Landing Pages
 role: Developer
 level: Beginner, Intermediate, Experienced
 exl-id: 62908bba-9cfa-42b6-b463-b601496d535b
 ---
-# Get Started with input forms{#gs-ac-forms}
+# Get Started with input forms {#gs-ac-forms}

 When you create or extend a schema, you need to create or modify the associated input forms to make those changes visible to end-users.

 An input form lets you edit an instance associated with a data schema from the Adobe Campaign Client Console.
 The form is identified by its name and namespace.

-The identification key of a form is a string made up of the namespace and the name separated by a colon, for example: “cus:contact”.
+The identification key of a form is a string made up of the namespace and the name separated by a colon, for example: "cus:contact".

 ## Edit input forms